Free State of Prussia: Social structure

-In 1925 almost half of the population was employed.
+In 1925, almost half the population was employed.
 Of these, 46.8% were blue collar workers, 17.1% were salaried employees and civil servants, 16.2% were self-employed, 15.4% were contributing family members (those who work in a business managed by a self-employed member of their family such as an independent farmer or shop owner and who receive at most pocket money instead of a salary), and 4.5% were domestic workers.
 The unemployment rate in 1925 was 6%.
-The proportions varied depending on the predominant economic sector of the individual provinces.
+The proportions varied depending on the predominant economic sector in the individual provinces.
 In more rural East Prussia, the number of contributing family members was significantly higher at 22.3% than in industrial Westphalia, where it was 12.8%.
 Conversely, the proportion of blue-collar workers in East Prussia was 42.6%, while in Westphalia it was 54.1%.
 In metropolitan Berlin, the proportion of blue-collar workers at 45.9% was lower than in Westphalia despite Berlin's important industrial sector.
 The reason was the strength of the city's tertiary sector.
 Salaried employees and civil servants accounted for 30.5% in Berlin, whereas in Westphalia it was 15.6%.

 Berlin's special urban situation was also reflected in its average income.
-At 1,566 Reichsmarks in 1928, the average income in Berlin-Brandenburg was more than 30% higher than the Reich average.
-In agrarian East Prussia, average earnings were only 814 Reichsmarks, more than 30% below the Reich average.
+At 1,566 Reichsmarks in 1928, the average income in Berlin-Brandenburg was more than 30% higher than the national average.
+In agrarian East Prussia, average earnings were only 814 Reichsmarks, more than 30% below the average.
 Industrial areas such as Westphalia and the Rhineland were roughly in line with the German average.

 Despite the efforts of the Prussian government in areas such as education, upward mobility remained limited.
-In 1927/28, only one percent of junior lawyers came from working-class families.
-Advancement opportunities were significantly better from primary schools.
-The proportion of students from working-class families at educational academies rose from 7 percent in 1928/29 to 10 percent in 1932/33.
+In 1927/1928, only 1% of junior lawyers came from working-class families.
+Advancement opportunities were significantly better in the elementary school sector.
+The proportion of students from working-class families at teacher training colleges rose from 7% in 1928/29 to 10% in 1932/1933.